 Dr. Weisleder is a proud Costa Rican and Spanish-English bilingual.
 She obtained her B.A. in Cognitive Science from Northwestern University and her Ph.D. in Psychology from Stanford University.
 She completed her postdoctoral training in the Bellevue Project for Early Language, Literacy and Education Success at New York University School of Medicine.

-Gabriela España (they/them) is a Research Study Coordinator in the Child Language Lab.
+Gaby España (they/them) is a Research Study Coordinator in the Child Language Lab.
 They have a B.A. in Education and Sociology from Smith College.
 Gaby spent the last two and half years at a college access program supporting young people and their families across Chicagoland navigate and succeed in education.
 Gaby is excited to return to academic research and continue working with multilingual families.
 Although originally from New York, Gaby loves Chicago.
-They enjoy morning walks with their dog, Stonecold, watching cooking shows, and Zumba!
+They enjoy morning walks with their dogs, Stonecold and Freddie, cooking, and Zumba!

 Anele Villanueva is a PhD student in Communication Sciences and Disorders.
 As a Chicana and bilingual speaker (Spanish-English), Anele is interested in how language interactions in the home may influence language development and school readiness in bilingual children and children with communicative delays.
 She is particularly interested in how bilingual language environments vary across socioeconomic status, and in naturally occurring interactions in the home.
 Anele aims to conduct culturally responsive research and contribute to reducing poverty-related disparities in school readiness in children from diverse communities.

 Talia Apter is a volunteer at the Child Language Lab.
-She is a recent graduate of the University of Rochester with a B.S. in Brain and Cognitive Sciences and a B.A. in Spanish with a minor in Linguistics.
+She graduated from University of Rochester with a B.S. in Brain and Cognitive Sciences and a B.A. in Spanish with a minor in Linguistics.
 Talia is originally from Highland Park, Illinois, and is excited to return to the Chicago area and work with multilingual families in her community.
 She also hopes to gain a deeper understanding of research related to language processing and build experience in order to apply for graduate programs in the future.
 She enjoys going for walks and listening to music, reading, writing, watching movies, and musical hobbies that include singing and learning piano.